About the Office on Children, Youth and Families

-Children, Youth, and Families office supports the work of the APA Committee on Children, Youth, and Families and liaisons with interested divisions, state associations, other organizations and federal agencies.
+The Children, Youth and Families Office supports the work of the APA Committee on Children, Youth and Families and liaisons with interested divisions, state associations, other organizations and federal agencies.

 About Children's Mental Health

 The incidence of untreated child and adolescent mental health problems constitutes a public health crisis for our nation.
 Mental health problems in children and adolescents can lead to negative and at times tragic consequences, including failure to complete high school, substance abuse, involvement with the correctional system, lack of vocational success, inability to live independently, health problems and suicide.

 The human and financial costs of mental health problems in children are both broad and deep; they affect the children, adolescents and their families, as well as schools, communities, employers and the nation as a whole.

 The Children Youth and Families Office provides resources and programs for mental health professionals, families, educators and all interested in improving the mental health of children and adolescents.

 CYF Activity Summary - August 2012 - August 2013 (PDF, 670KB)